06chaynes/tfc-toolset/README.md

 - `tfc-toolset-extras`: Extends the core library with more optional functionality.

-- `which-workspace`: A search tool for finding workspaces that match specified parameters.
+- `tfc-which-workspace`: A search tool for finding workspaces that match specified parameters.
 Sometimes you just need to know which workspaces have a specific value for a specific variable right? ...
 Right?
 Happens all the time I'm sure.

-- `clean-workspace`: Throw your workspaces in a tub and scrub!
+- `tfc-clean-workspace`: Throw your workspaces in a tub and scrub!
 Generate massive overly verbose reports on your hundreds of workspaces with details of all the things you need to fix!
 Maybe even fix some of those things automagically (or maybe not!)!

-- `report-tui`: Reading large JSON payloads can be a headache, this maybe slightly less so.
+- `tfc-report-tui`: Reading large JSON payloads can be a headache, this maybe slightly less so.

 ## Why?